 Optional challenge for suspicious traffic

-A honeypot is a hidden field that real users won't see or fill, but bots typically will.
-This is the easiest and most effective spam prevention method.
+A honeypot field is a hidden input that real users won't see or fill, but bots typically will.
+It's the easiest and most effective way to stop form spam, and it's invisible to humans, so there's no friction at all.

 <input type="text"